TamjidTayeb/BrainTraining/ReadMe.md

 ## Game Overview

-The 'Brain Training' game is a maths game in which players are given 30 seconds to solve solve as many maths problems as possible when prompted with 4 different answers.
+The 'Brain Training' game is a maths game in which players are given 30 seconds to solve as many maths problems as possible when prompted with 4 different answers.
 The ratio of incorrect and correct answers is tracked throughout the game.
 Development of this application involved use of data structures, Random Number Generators and countdown timer.